TUT-ISI/S3POPCORN/README.md

 # POPCORN Sentinel-3 Synergy aerosol parameter post-process correction

 A Python script to post-process correct the Sentinel-3 Synergy (SY_2_SYN) aerosol data products.
+Includes both the accuracy correction and spatial anomaly correction.

 * Developed by: Finnish Meteorological Institute and University of Eastern Finland
 * Development of the algorithm was funded by the European Space Agency EO science for society programme via POPCORN project.